-A private method, method private method-name = expr, is a method that can only be invoked on self (from other methods of the current class as well as of subclasses of the current class).
+A private method, method private method-name = expr, is a method that can only be invoked on self (from other methods of the same object, defined in this class or one of its subclasses).
 This invocation is performed using the expression value-name # method-name, where value-name is directly bound to self at the beginning of the class definition.
 Private methods do not appear in object types.
 A method may have both public and private definitions, but as soon as there is a public one, all subsequent definitions will be made public.

 Methods may have an explicitly polymorphic type, allowing them to be used polymorphically in programs (even for the same object).
 The explicit declaration may be done in one of three ways: (1) by giving an explicit polymorphic type in the method definition, immediately after the method name, i.e. method [private] method-name : {' ident}+ . typexpr = expr; (2) by a forward declaration of the explicit polymorphic type through a virtual method definition; (3) by importing such a declaration through inheritance and/or constraining the type of self.
 Some special expressions are available in method bodies for manipulating instance variables and duplicating self: